b11031371/my_bible_notes/2026-07-27/note_en.md

 ## IV.
 Reflection Question

-How do you usually treat the people around you?
-And how do you think you affect them?
+Is there someone who, just by being there, makes you relax a little?
+What is it they do that makes you feel that way?

-Pharaoh muddied the waters around him and everyone else got unsettled; God pulled him out so the water could run clear — God cares whether the people near you are at peace.
+Pharaoh muddied the waters around him and everyone else got unsettled; God pulled him out so the water could run clear — God cares whether people can be at peace where you are.

 ---